 - Construct and operate a power plant pursuant to Section 11 of the Hydro and Electric Energy Act, c H-16, R.S.A.
-2000 (the HEEA), as amended; and - Construct and operate the associated Project substation (Fair Acres 1162S substation) pursuant to Sections 14 and 15 of the HEEA, as amended.
+2000 (the HEEA), as amended; and - Construct and operate the associated Project substation pursuant to Sections 14 and 15 of the HEEA, as amended.

-The proposed Project consists of approximately 672,000 Canadian Solar CS7N-705TB-AG (BI-FACIAL 705W) modules mounted on a single-axis tracking system, 91 SunGrow inverters (SG4400UD-MV-US), a 240 kV project collector substation (known as the Fair Acres 1162S substation), underground collector lines that connect to the Project substation and an internal road network.
-The total capability of the power plant is 400 MWac.
-The site layout is included as Appendix A.
+The proposed Project consists of approximately 306,618 Canadian Solar CS7N-705TB-AG (BI-FACIAL 705W) modules mounted on a single-axis tracking system, 40 SunGrow inverters (SG4400UD-MV-US), a 240 kV Project collector substation, underground collector lines that connect to the Project substation and an internal road network.
+The total capability of the power plant is 162 MWac.
+The site layout is included as Appendix A. Please note that the Alberta Electric System Operator (AESO) advised that the Project collector substation will not be assigned names until the projects in the cluster study reach stage 3 of the AESO process.
+Based on current publicly available information, this may be as late as March 2026.
+A copy of the email from the AESO is included as Appendix B.